AxelRothe/wranglebot/ReadMe.md

 Create a new folder and clone the repository into it.
 Then, run `npm install` to install all of the dependencies.
 After that, run `npm run build` to build the application.
 Finally, run `npm run test` to start the application.

-Alternatively you can use npm to install wranglebot using `npm install wranglebot` in your newly created folder.

 ### 🛠 Build

 ```bash